GrayHat12/gray-geolocation/README.md

 Getting a location under android is quite difficult.
 The standard API implemented now in capacitor returns the GPS provider which results in never getting a position indoors.
 This is not the case under iOS.
 A better way under Android is the [FusedLocationProvider](https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderClient) which already handles that.

-This Plugin also has method calls to turn of location.
+This Plugin also has method calls to turn on location.

 ## Supported platforms

 - Android
+- Web

 ## Android setup